alexs-stuff/roblox-2016-source-code/README.md

   - [ ] Ensure support for the latest C/C++ standards (C++17 or later)
   - [ ] Enable 64-bit support across all applicable projects

-## ⚠️ Current Problems
-- Undo/Redo does not handle `Color3` properties accurately; they often revert to the nearest `BrickColor` value.
-  - This can lead to inconsistencies, especially with `BodyColors`.

 ---